pastaya-net/assets/README.md

-# assets
+# pastaya/assets
 storing /assets for pastaya.net

 ## clarifying licenses and copyright
 SOME of the stuff is NOT mine
-rusttris assets are cc-by-sa
+rusttris assets are CC-BY-SA